The following are the general policies for Compass Prep. Students and parents will be given a detailed handbook at orientation.

 - Compass Prep is not a school, and we do not maintain educational records for the students.
 We are a social group that partners with parents and instructors to provide an environment for learning independence and peer- group interactions at the high school level.
 It is the parents’ sole responsibility to maintain transcripts and other records for their enrolled child.

-- Compass Prep does not employ the instructors.
-They are employed by the families who have students participating in their classes.
+- Compass Prep does not employ or contract instructors.
+They are employed/contracted by the families who have students participating in their classes.
 For this reason, Compass Prep does not pay the instructors; you, the parents, pay them directly.
-The Leadership Board, however, maintains supervisory authority.
-Instructors offering classes at Compass Prep must agree to our Statement of Faith and submit a National Criminal History Background Check.
-While Compass Prep works diligently to screen the instructors for qualifications, we understand that teaching style and personality will vary among instructors.
+The Leadership Board, however, maintains supervisory authority over the daily operations of Compass Prep.
+Instructors offering classes at Compass Prep must submit a National Criminal History Background Check.
+While Compass Prep works diligently to contract space to instructors with strong qualifications, we understand that teaching style and personality will vary among instructors.
 For this reason, Compass Prep does not guarantee satisfaction with instructors or their classes.
 Parents are encouraged to discuss concerns with the teacher before contacting the Leadership Board.
-If there is an unresolved issue which reflects a more serious nature, please inform the Leadership Board of your concerns.
+If there is an unresolved issue that reflects a more serious nature, please inform the Leadership Board of your concerns at that time.

 - Compass Prep is a drop-off program.
 It was designed to give the students more independence academically and socially.
 We do not have the space in the church for parents to wait for their students.